pletfix/docs/en/di.md

 #### Shared Service

-If you like to bind the service as singleton service, set `true` as the second argument:
+If you like to bind the service as singleton service, set `true` as the third argument:

     $di->set('my-service', \App\Services\MyService::class, true);